-Workers should follow the General On-the-Job Guidance to Prevent Exposure & Limit the Transmission of the Virus of the COVID-19 Employee Health, protection, guidance and prevention guide.
+Workers should follow the "General On-the-Job Guidance to Prevent Exposure & Limit the Transmission of the Virus" guide.
+This is found in the "COVID-19 Employee Health, Protection, Guidance and Prevention" guide.

 Worker Infection Protocol

 There is a zero-tolerance policy for sick workers reporting to work.
 Employees with mild respiratory infection symptoms (cough, shortness of breath, sore throat) or fever should stay off work.
 Contractors should take immediate steps to limit infections when finding out a worker tested positive or has COVID-19 related symptoms.

 It is understood that contractors enforce the Work Site Risk Prevention Practices, such as social distancing and the use of PPEs.
 However, someone with COVID-19 symptoms or has tested positive for the virus might still be at a work area.